 You can click on a table cell in the “Device Name” column to view related logs for the device and get more details about the associated threat.
 Then you can quickly isolate the device by revoking its access to your network, giving you time to remove malware and push any necessary software or virus definition updates.

-Our Carbon Black integration works seamlessly with Datadog Cloud SIEM, which is part of the Datadog Cloud Security Platform.
-The Datadog Cloud Security Platform protects an organization’s production environment with a full-stack offering providing threat detection and posture management, as well as workload security and application security.
-And, with more than 600 integrations, you can detect vulnerabilities using the same platform for your other infrastructure monitoring.
+Our Carbon Black integration works seamlessly with Datadog Cloud SIEM.
+And, with more than 600 other integrations, Datadog provides a rich centralized platform for overall vulnerability detection and infrastructure monitoring.
 Check out our documentation to start collecting Carbon Black audit logs or sign up for a free Datadog trial today.